Reducing Reliance on Paper Towels and Best Plastic-Free Options

 “About 50,000 trees would need to be planted daily to offset the amount of paper towels thrown away every day.” -Tom Szaky, Terracycle3

-Paper towel aisle at a local supermarket, photo by me.
+Paper towel aisle at a local supermarket, photo by Marie Cullis.

 Paper Towels are Optional

 I have not completely eliminated paper towels from our home.
-There are certain gross things that my family wanted paper towels for, such as pet accidents (waste or vomit).
+My family wanted paper towels for certain gross things, such as pet accidents (waste or vomit).
 You can use newspapers to clean up stuff like that if you have it around.
 But you will no longer be able to recycle it, you’ll have to throw it away.
 (Newspaper is also good for cleaning up dog poop while walking, instead of putting it in little plastic bags.)

 We switched to cloth rags, wipes, and washcloths many years ago, eliminating our need for paper towels by about 77% (we went from approximately one roll per week to one per month or so).
-We buy fewer paper towels, and we now buy ones that are environmentally friendly (see below).
+We buy fewer paper towels, and we now buy environmentally friendly ones (see below).

 Alternatives to Paper Towels